Shreveport Journal: History

 The name The Journal was adopted on February 17, 1897.
 Previously the publication had been known for several years as The Judge.
 William E. Hamilton, another of several early owners, obtained the newspaper about 1900 and held it until 1911, when it was acquired by the Journal Publishing Company, with A. J. Frantz as the president and Douglas F. Attaway Sr. as secretary.
 By 1918, Attaway had acquired controlling interest; in 1925, he became the president and publisher.
-Upon the senior Attaway's death in 1957, his son, Douglas F. "Doug" Attaway Jr., succeeded his father as both the president and publisher.
+Upon the senior Attaway's death in 1957, his son, Douglas F. Attaway Jr., succeeded his father as both the president and publisher.
 Attaway graduated with a journalism degree from the University of Missouri in Columbia.
 From 1966 to 1979, he was also the chairman of the board of KSLA-TV, the CBS affiliate established in 1954 and the first television outlet in Shreveport.
 Attaway sold KSLA to Viacom.
 He was also a former chairman of the board of Newspaper Production Company and the Attaway Newspaper Group, Inc.

 In 1972, Attaway wrote an article on a total eclipse, the phenomenon in which the moon totally blocks the rays of the sun, which occurred on July 10 of that year.
 Attaway and his long-term photo editor, Jack Barham, journeyed to New York City to observe the two-minute eclipse, having found their desirable spot of view under the Verrazano-Narrows Bridge.

 In 1974, Attaway recruited Stanley R. Tiner from the rival Shreveport Times to become the editor of The Journal.
 A Webster Parish native reared in Shreveport, Tiner graduated with a journalism degree from Louisiana Tech University.
 In 1976, Attaway sold The Journal to the Shreveport industrialist and philanthropist Charles T. Beaird, who had served in the late 1950s as a Republican for one term on the former Caddo Parish Police Jury.
-Tiner and Beaird moved the editorial position of The Journal to the political left, whereas it had been clearly conservative and earlier segregationist under Attaway and a previous editor, George W. Shannon.
+Tiner and Beaird moved the editorial position of The Journal to the political left, whereas it had been clearly conservative and earlier segregationist under Attaway and a previous editor, George Shannon.

 The Times and The Journal once shared a building at 222 Lake Street, although they were separately owned and editorially independent.
 The Times remains at the Lake Street location, but has moved operations to an adjacent building in recent years.